KrystianLesniak/retroachievements-api-net/README.md

 #### Users
 - GetAchievementsEarnedBetween(string user, DateTime from, DateTime to) - Get a list of achievements earned by a user between two dates.
 - GetAchievementsEarnedOnDay(string user, DateTime date) - Get a list of achievements earned by a user on a given date.
-- ❌ GetGameInfoAndUserProgress() - Temporary disabled: [#46](https://github.com/RetroAchievements/retroachievements-api-js/issues/46) - Get metadata about a game as well as a user's progress on that game.
+- GetGameDataAndUserProgress(int gameId, string username) - Get extended data about a game as well as a user's progress on that game.
 - GetUserAwards(string username) - Get a list of a user's site awards/badges.
 - GetUserClaims(string username) - Get a list of set claims made over the lifetime of a user.
 - GetUserAllGamesProgress(string username) - Get hardcore and softcore completion metadata about games a user has played.